About RadNet Laboratory Analyses

 There are two ways of collecting samples to test for airborne radionuclides:

-- Filter Sampling: RadNet stationary and deployable monitors pass air through a filter which traps particulates.
-The filter is sent to National Analytical Radiation Environmental Laboratory (NAREL) for a sensitive laboratory analysis that identifies the radionuclides on the particles.
+- Filter Sampling: RadNet stationary monitors pass air through a filter which traps particulates.
+The filter is sent to National Analytical Radiation Environmental Laboratory (NAREL) for a sensitive laboratory analysis that identifies the radionuclides on the filter.

-- Air Cartridge Sampling: RadNet deployable monitors also pass air through a cartridge that contains charcoal.
-The cartridges collect radioactive particles and gases in much the same way that a home charcoal air filter traps cooking odors.
+- Air Cartridge Sampling: RadNet deployable monitors pass air through a cartridge that contains charcoal.
+The cartridges collect radioactive particles and gases, similar to how a home charcoal air filter traps cooking odors.
 The cartridges are sent to NAREL for a sensitive laboratory analysis that can detect gaseous radioactive material in the sample.

 Twice weekly, monitor operators collect filters and send them to NAREL for analysis.
 A gross (total) beta analysis is performed on each air filter, followed by a gamma scan if the beta activity is greater than 1 pCi/m3.
 Each year, a composite sample of the air filters for each monitors is analyzed for plutonium (Pu-238, Pu-239, Pu-240) and uranium (U-234, U-235, and U-238).